Marcin Jahn | Dev Notebook

 • 0, 1, 2, LOH (full GC)

-RememberedSet is updated anytine when some older generation object has some reference added to young generation object.
+RememberedSet is updated anytime some older generation object has some reference added to younger generation object.
 It’d be a huge overhead to check such condition everytime, so it’s heavily optimized and done only when needed by JIT compiler.
 This check is done in the Write Barrier of Mutator.

 RememberedSet is implemented in a bit more convoluted way than just as a collection of data.
 It’s implemented with the help of Card Tables.
 That’s because managing references per every single older generation object would be an overkill in apps with lots of objects.
 Instead, the memory of older generation is divided into 256 byte-wide regions (on 64-bit runtime) and every region might contain some objects (0 or more).
 Anytime a reference is written into some object in older generation, its region (card) is marked dirty.
 When collection of younger generation occurs, both traversals in young gen and dirty cards are checked to find all reachable objects.
 One card is 1 bit (dirty/clean) in memory.